James-G-Hill/Shiny-App-NBA/README.md

 -   Themed with `fresh`
 -   Further detailed theming through custom `css`
 -   Added tooltips with `css`
+-   Added demonstration of calls to Javascript to switch tabs from Help tab
 -   Preloader configured with `waiter`
 -   Includes Rmarkdown to split, clean, & conform original data source
 -   Favicon created with `hexSticker`